Easy Vegan Cornbread

 Ingredients

-• 1 cup of flour spelt, whole wheat, or your favorite
+• 1 cup whole grain flour spelt, whole wheat, or your favorite

 • 2 cups almond milk you want a pancake batter consistency